kit-data-manager/mapping-service/README.md

 ```

 #### Create image
-Now you'll have to create an image containing the microservice.
+Now you'll have to create an image containing the mapping-service.
 This can be done via a script.
 On default the created images will be tagged as follows:

 *'latest tag'-'actual date(yyyy-mm-dd)'* (e.g.: 1.1.0-2023-06-27)